Stanford-Carta/eng-challenge/README.md

 ## Submission

-Please email your deliverables to Glen (ghusman@stanford.edu) and Jared (jwasserman@stanford.edu) (Google Drive, ZIP file, private GitHub repository are all okay).
-Our GitHub usernames are @glen3b and @jwass91.
+Please email your deliverables to Manas (mkhadka@stanford.edu) and Hannah (hhannah@stanford.edu) (Google Drive, ZIP file, private GitHub repository are all okay).
+Our GitHub usernames are @manaskhadka and @hannahxlee.

 The challenges are deliberately open-ended and leave you room for judgment.
 That said, if you have questions, please reach out to those email addresses!